 This is an endeavor that requires months of planning, a lot of work, as well as a potential rental home for you to stay in.
 Wondering what it costs, or whether it’s a doable option?
 This guide will give you the answers you need.

-This all depends on the size of your home, what foundation you have, as well as a number of other factors.
+Generally, you can expect to pay between $150,000 and $300,000 to add a second story to a house.
+The exact amount depends on the size of your home, what foundation you have, as well as a number of other factors.
 You also have to determine whether you want a full second-floor addition or a partial one.
 For example, adding a second floor bonus room above a garage might cost around $50,000, while a full second-story addition might cost over $200,000.
 Here are some ballpark figures to consider: